Node Functions

 Note:

-Routes are case-sensitive. /helloworld will be routed to /node-functions/helloworld.js and cannot be routed to /node-functions/HelloWorld.js.
+Route is case-sensitive. /helloworld will be routed to /node-functions/helloworld.js, and cannot be routed to /node-functions/HelloWorld.js.

 Dynamic Routing